Slow Cooker Mississippi Meatballs

 Ingredients

-- Au jus gravy mix – Use lower sodium au jus if you can find it.
+- Au jus gravy mix – Use lower-sodium au jus if you can find it.
+Regular au jus can make the dish too salty.

-- Ranch seasoning – Any brand will do.
-You need a 1 oz package.
+- Ranch seasoning – Any brand works.
+You need a 1-ounce package.
+Don’t use ranch dressing—it’s not the same thing.

 - Unsalted butter – This dish can get salty fast.
-Use unsalted butter to control the salt.
+Use unsalted butter to control the salt level.

 How To Make Slow Cooker Mississippi Meatballs